chef-boneyard/chef-rfc/new/server-enforced-recipe.md

 ## Rationale

-The motivation for this feature is to allow the operator of the Chef Server to enforce desired client-side configuration using Chef.
+The motivation for this feature is to allow the operator of the Chef Server to enforce limited desired client-side configuration using Chef.
 Intended use cases include:

 * Allow cloud-based vendors to install an agent necessary for correct operation of the service